shaikfiaz/CourseProjet_GettingAndCleaningData/README.md

 * Mark the connections with features.txt, activity_labels.txt to file.Features.Desc, file.Activity.Desc, respectively.
 * Read the files using read.table command.
 For example X_train=read.table(file.TrainSet).
 * Activity_lables and Features are named as data frame "Activity.Desc" and "Feature.Names"
+* Feature names are cleaned by using pattern matching and "gsub" commands

 ## Preprocessing i.e changing the name variables, joining varaibles
 * For training data set name Measurements, Subjects, Labels as X_train, Y_train, subject_train variables, respectively